 Yesterday, a school filled with innocent children and caring teachers became the scene of terrible violence, hatred, and evil.

-Around 2 30 yesterday afternoon, police responded to reports of gunfire at Marjorie Stoneman Douglas High School in Parkland, Florida, a great and safe community.
+Around 2.30 yesterday afternoon, police responded to reports of gunfire at Marjorie Stoneman Douglas High School in Parkland, Florida.

-There, a shooter who is now in custody, opened fire on defenseless students and teachers.
+There, a shooter who is now in custody opened fire on defenseless students and teachers.

-Our entire nation with one heavy heart is praying for the victims and their families.
+Our entire nation, with one heavy heart, is praying for the victims and their families.

-We are here for you, whatever you need, whatever we can do to ease your pain.
+To every parent, teacher, and child who is hurting so badly, we are here for you, whatever you need, whatever we can do to ease your pain.

 We are all joined together as one American family, and your suffering is our burden also.